schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 <h3>Can I bring my kid?</h3>
 <p>
   We would love to have your kids present for our big day!
-  We plan to have a longer dinner and we we understand that your kids need an adjusted menu or might not be entertained with this for long periods of time.
+  We plan to have a longer dinner and we understand that your kids need an adjusted menu or might not be entertained with this for long periods of time.
   If there is anything we can do to support you with this, we would love to help to see what's possible.
   You're also very welcome to bring some games / toys to keep children entertained!
 </p>